Robert & Hephzibah Bishop

 Robert died on 19 August 1941 and Hephzibah on 29 November 1941.

 Of their children:

 William was a labourer and later a fisherman.
 On 3 April 1902 he married Sarah Ann Barnard in Cley.
-Sarah already had a son, Herbert Wall Barnard, born in 1897 and said to be William's, who was brought up by an uncle.
-William and Sarah's other children were:
+Sarah already had a son, Herbert Wall Barnard, born in 1897 and said to be William's, who was brought up by an uncle, Ellis Barnard.
+William and Sarah's acknowledged children were:

 16 Oct 1903

 Ernest was baptised in Cley but the family later moved to Blakeney, where they were living in Temple Place in 1911.

 Herbert Barnard married Rose Oram in 1920 and had a son Ellis.

 Ellis Bishop married Helen Oldfield in 1927 and they had 4 children.